Incident and Hazard Reporting

 - If needed, seek advice from your local Health and Safety Business Partner on immediate actions required to prevent a further incident.

-- When immediate response is complete, ensure that staff involved report an incident.
+- When immediate response is complete, ensure that staff involved report the incident.

 Requirements and guidance